-Though we had enjoyed some of the best sushi of our lives in Tokyo a few years ago, we weren’t sure how the sushi would compare in Osaka, a city known for its snack food scene and good ramen.
+Though we had enjoyed some of the best sushi of our lives at the Tsukiji Market in Tokyo a few years ago, we weren’t sure how the sushi would compare in Osaka, a city known for its snack food scene and good ramen.

-Ironically, our two favorite Osaka sushi spots were at markets.
+Ironically, our two favorite Osaka sushi spots are at markets.
 This shouldn’t be a surprise since market food is often fresher and more casually presented than food served in restaurants.
 Eating fresh, local food is always the best way to go, but this approach is especially important when it comes to raw fish.

 If you want a big block of toro, then this is your place.
 As for us, we kept going back for chirashi style bowls of bluefin tuna topped with big salmon roe eggs.

 We also loved unassuming Maruyoshi at the Kizu-Ichiba fish market.
 Maruyoshi serves a selection of sushi ranging from inexpensive plates of salmon and yellowtail sushi to single pieces of drool-worthy otoro.
 After eating at Maruyoshi three times, we can confirm that the sushi is just as fresh as one would expect at a sushi shop located in a fish market.

-Maguroya Kurogin is located at 2-11-1 Nippombashi, Chuo-ku, Osaka 542-0073, Osaka, Japan.
+Maguroya Kurogin is located at 2-11-1 Nippombashi, Chuo-ku Osaka 542-0073, Osaka, Japan.

 Maruyoshi is located at the Kizu-Ichiba fish market in Osaka, Japan.

 Watch our YouTube video to see us eat tasty sushi in Osaka.